-The Case Ignore Match rule compares for equality a presented string with an attribute value of type DirectoryString or one of the data types appearing in the choice type DirectoryString, e.g. UTF8String, without regard to the case (upper or lower) of the strings (e.g. "Dundee" and "DUNDEE" match).
+The Case Ignore Match rule compares for equality a presented string with an attribute value of type DirectoryString or one of the data types appearing in the choice type DirectoryString, e.g., UTF8String, without regard to the case (upper or lower) of the strings (e.g., "Dundee" and "DUNDEE" match) and insignificant spaces (see clause 6.6).
+The rule is identical to the caseExactMatch rule except upper-case characters are folded to lower case during string preparation as discussed in clause 6.2.